thill/jacoio/README.md

 ```

-## Rolling FileCompleteFunction
+## Rolling FileCompleteListener
-If you want to get a callback for a file when it is being closed/rolled, you may specify a `FileCompleteFunction`.
+If you want to get a callback for a file when it is being closed/rolled, you may specify a `FileCompleteListener`.
 See the following example that prints filenames as they are rolled.
 ```
 final AtomicLong fileNumber = new AtomicLong();
 ConcurrentFile file = ConcurrentFile.map()